 Why Does Beth Yeshua Exist?

-Beth Yeshua Exists to proclaim the Basorah (Good News-- Isaiah 61:1) of the forgiveness of sins, and the gift of eternal life, both of which come through faith in the G-d of Israel and his son, the Messiah Yeshua (Jesus).
-The salvation (rescue from eternal death) is from G-d for all mankind.
-(Isaiah 49:6).
+Beth Yeshua exists to proclaim the Basorah (Good News, Isaiah 61:1) of the forgiveness of sins, and the gift of eternal life, both of which come through faith in the God of Israel and his Son, the Messiah Yeshua (Jesus).
+The salvation (rescue from eternal death) is from God for all mankind (Isaiah 49:6).
 Messianic synagogues enable people to embrace biblical faith in the Jewish Messiah without forsaking their Jewish heritage.

 Why Such Jewish Emphasis?

-As a Messianic synagogue, we are called to minister biblical truth to both Jewish people and Gentiles who have a love for Israel and the Messiah Yeshua.
-Our Messiah was a Jewish Rabbi, we worship as He did using many of the same prayers and customs.
+As a Messianic synagogue, we are called to minister biblical truth to both Jewish people and the nations who have a love for Israel and the Messiah, Yeshua.
+Our Messiah was a Jewish rabbi, we worship as He did using many of the same prayers and customs.
 Our doors are always open to all visitors.
 Our focus is on our love for God and our neighbors.
-Our goal is to bring out the best in everyone, not to look at their past mistakes, but to help them discover God's plan for their lives so they can 'grow and bear much fruit for Him'.
+Our goal is to bring out the best in everyone, not to look at their past mistakes, but to help them discover God's plan for their lives so they can "grow and bear much fruit for Him."

 Pillars of Faith

 1. Yeshua and the Father are central to all we say and do.
 Our focus needs to be on them--not on us.